Bloc/portfolio-iro/_posts/2016-11-03-WorldofBloc.md

 ___

 This give the calendar order.
 But not structure.
-That would have to come with some css.
+That would have to come with some CSS.

 Once this file was written, I could see the components necessary to construct the database.
 Then thru the terminal command, I started seeing outcomes such as: